antran89/blog/_posts/research/2015-03-26-barycentric-coordinate-for-mesh-sampling.md

 ## Set number of samples for each face

-Just sum all the triangle area and convert into a probability distribution.
+Just sum up all the triangle areas and convert them into a probability distribution.
-If you multiply the number of points you want to sample to the distribution you will get the number of samples per face.
+If you multiply the number of points you want to sample to the distribution, you will get the number of samples per face.

-## Sample using Barycentric Coordinate
+## Sample using the Barycentric coordinate

 For two random variables $r_1, r_2$ uniformly distributed from 0 to 1,